 Elevate Boulder

 Elevate Boulder is the City of Boulder’s guaranteed income pilot project that will provide 200 low-income Boulder households with $500 per month for two years.
 This assistance is unconditional and unrestricted; that means it can be used how participants choose, and they won’t have to do anything in return.
 The city is allocating $3 million from its American Rescue Plan Act funds for the project.
+Impact Charitable serves as the project management consultant for this project.

 From the beginning, Elevate Boulder has been a collaborative effort between city staff from several departments, community members who served on a task force that helped design the project, and nonprofit partner organizations that serve low-income community members.